dschien/santas-grotto/doc/form_flow.md

 The final bit of sugar is to highlight errors with a bit of colour.
 Bootstrap does that for us nicely.

+The main elements here are the thymeleaf classappend command (with an inline elvis operator ?:) `th:classappend="${#fields.hasErrors('name')} ? has-error : blu-margin">` and a bunch of bootstrap classes.

 The form html does become a bit hard to read, I admit, but it looks good to the user.

 ```html